-Unlike the American Opportunity Tax Credit (AOTC), a student does not have to be pursuing a degree or certificate program in order for postsecondary education expenses to qualify for the LLTC.
+Unlike the AOTC, a student does not have to be pursuing a degree or certificate program in order for postsecondary education expenses to qualify for the LLTC.

-Who is eligible to claim the Lifetime Learning Tax Credit?
+How to Claim the Lifetime Learning Tax Credit

 Taxpayers who meet the following requirements are eligible to claim the Lifetime Learning Tax Credit: